gardener/gardener/docs/concepts/resource-manager.md

 - https://github.com/kubernetes/kubernetes/issues/77600

 Disabling the `serviceaccount-token` controller is an option, however, especially in the Gardener context it may either break end-users or it may not even be possible to control such settings.
-Also, even if a future Kubernetes version supports native configuration of above behaviour, Gardener still supports older versions which won't get such features but need a solution as well.
+Also, even if a future Kubernetes version supports native configuration of the above behaviour, Gardener still supports older versions which won't get such features but need a solution as well.

 This is where the _TokenInvalidator_ comes into play:
-Since it is not possible to prevent `kube-controller-manager` from generating static `ServiceAccount` `Secret`s, the _TokenInvalidator_ is - as its name suggests - just invalidating these tokens.
+Since it is not possible to prevent `kube-controller-manager` from generating static `ServiceAccount` `Secret`s, the _TokenInvalidator_ is, as its name suggests, just invalidating these tokens.
 It considers all such `Secret`s belonging to `ServiceAccount`s with `.automountServiceAccountToken=false`.
 By default, all namespaces in the target cluster are watched, however, this can be configured by specifying the `.targetClientConnection.namespace` field in the component configuration.
 Note that this setting also affects all other controllers and webhooks since it's a central configuration.